jonatack/bitcoin-development/README.md

 - [Bitcoin Core Dev IRC meetings.](bitcoin-core-dev-irc-meetings.txt) Practical info about the General, Wallet, and PR Review Club meetings.

+- [IRC channels.](irc-channels.txt) Join these IRC channels for Bitcoin and Lightning development.

 - [Observed Todos.](observed-todos.txt) Ideas for things to do as I run across them.